mr94/aem-react/README.md

 React is one of the most popular javascript web frameworks today.
-React makes client-side web application development as easy as good old server side web development because of its "render everthing" ansatz.
+React makes client-side web application development as easy as good old server side web development because of its "render everything" ansatz.
 The developer doesn't need to think about the minimal set of dom manipulations to get to the next state of the ui but instead defines the new state and the framework handles the dom manipulation.